brainzcode/Azure_Zero/Day-1/cloud_computing.md

 | Applications can be quickly provisioned and deprovisioned | Data is not collocated with other organizations’ data | Organizations determine where to run their applications |
 | Organizations pay only for what they use | Hardware must be purchased for startup and maintenance | Organizations control security, compliance, or legal requirements |
 | Organizations don’t have complete control over resources and security | Organizations are responsible for hardware maintenance and updates |  |

+### What is a Multi-Cloud?
+- This Involves using multiple public cloud providers simultaneously.

+#### Variety of Use Cases:
+- Using different features from various cloud providers.

+- Migrating from one provider to another during the cloud journey.

+#### Management Challenges:
+- Involves dealing with two or more public cloud providers.

+- Requires resource and security management in multiple environments.

+### What is Azure Arc?

+- A Set of technologies for cloud environment management.

+#### Scope of Management:
+- ##### Manages various cloud environments, including:
+  - Public cloud solely on Azure
+Private cloud in your datacenter.
+  - Hybrid configurations.
+  - Multi-cloud environments across multiple providers

+#### Functionality:
+- Assists in managing and coordinating resources in diverse cloud setups.

+#### Azure VMware Solution
+- What if you’re already established with VMware in a private cloud environment but want to migrate to a public or hybrid cloud?
+Azure VMware Solution lets you run your VMware workloads in Azure with seamless integration and scalability.